Skip to Content

 I’m anxious here, and I feel it could be a severe vaginal infection.
 Please, are there other reason a woman will feel this way?
 Kindly reply ASAP.

-So, if you are sure your wet vagina doesn’t smell, and you don’t feel an increased urge in your nerve to scratch intensely all the time, just Chill!, it’s surely nothing to be scared of.
+So, if you are sure your wet vagina doesn’t smell, and you don’t feel an increased urge in your nerve to scratch intensely all the time, just Chill!, it’s usually nothing to be scared of.nhs.uk

 Most commonly, you will feel this way when you are moved (that is, you are in the mood, and it could happen naturally).
 Other times it could be some strange body signs that occur around ovulation.

-Some serious reasons like a pelvic inflammatory disease, chlamydia infection, and also, gonorrhea vaginal infections can cause inflammatory symptoms and a wet vagina.
+Some serious reasons like a pelvic inflammatory disease, chlamydia infection, and also, gonorrhea and other sexually transmitted infections can cause inflammatory symptoms with abnormal discharge, pelvic pain, fever, or pain during sex.
+These need proper tests and treatment by a health professional.ewb.seedsnet.in+1

 This article explains the reason you are always wet down there, when to worry and some ways to identify serious health concerns.